 6. Once the applicant has successfully completed the above requirements they are ready for appointment status as a special police officer for the Town of Salisbury.
 The officer must at this time provide his own uniform, obtained from a uniform clothier recommended by the Salisbury Police Department.
 Uniform specifications will be provided at a later date.
 The officer can expect to incur a cost of approximately $1,500 for uniforms in order to be ready for “street duty”.

 7. The applicant must understand that he/she will incur a total expense of approximately $3,000 before the Town of Salisbury will consider them for a special police appointment.
 The applicant must also understand that the Town of Salisbury and the Salisbury Police Department assumes no liability in these endeavors taken by the applicant.
 Further, the Town of Salisbury and the Salisbury Police Department make no guarantees or promises to the special officer on the amount of work hours available after the officer has been certified or appointed a special officer.

 8. Each applicant will additionally be required to spend a minimum of one hundred and sixty (160) hours with a department field training officer before being sanctioned for street duty.
-These hours are voluntary training hours for which the trainee is not monetarily compensated.
+The applicant will receive monetary compensation for this requirement.

 The police dispatcher process is similar to that of the special police officer.
 Dispatchers are not required to attend a N.E.R.P.I.
 They are, however, trained “in-house” by a certified “APCO” and E-9-1-1 trainer.
 They are additionally required to attend other training provided by “Powerphone”, “NAEMD”, and/or other similar training agencies, as required by the Salisbury Police Department.